The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Rigorous definition of the PV-regularised free energy functional

 Notice that this series is convergent when seen as an operator from $D\left(S^2\right)$ to the ambient Hilbert space.
 Indeed,

 Since the domain of $\left(D^0_{m_j}\right)^2$ and $\left(D^A_{m_j}\right)^2$ are both equal to $H^2\left(\R^3,\C^4\right)$, we can write

 on $H^2\left(\R^3,\C^4\right)$, where

 \cref{stat:Dirac-spectral-properties} guarantees us that $0$ is not an eigenvalue of the magnetic Dirac operator $D^A_m$.
-In any case, this would not have been a problem since $\omega\left(k,\beta\right)\neq 0$, $\forall k\in\Z$.\\ In order to prove the theorem, we want to prove that the $\C^4-$trace of the series in the right-hand side of \eqref{eq:T-A} defines a trace class operator whose Schatten norm can be estimated according to the following equality:
+In any case, this would not have been a problem since $\omega\left(k,\beta\right)\neq 0$, $\forall k\in\Z$.\\ In order to prove the theorem, we want to prove that the the series in the right-hand side of \eqref{eq:T-A} defines a trace class operator whose Schatten norm can be estimated as follows: